TCL C7L Review

 Review TCL C7L Visibility of details in the lights

-TCL C7L is a Mini LED television, which in the 65-inch variant we tested, is equipped with over 1000 local dimming zones.
-This, combined with the proprietary VA panel (referred to by TCL CSOT as HVA 2.0), yields truly decent results in terms of blacks and contrast.
-In most of the scenes we measured, the black levels and contrast looked really good, and in the easiest shots, the black was deep enough to almost resemble that seen on OLED screens.
-Of course, we are talking about the least demanding shots with a lot of black on the screen.
-However, when a greater number of bright elements appear on the screen and black no longer dominates as strongly, it is apparent that the TCL C7L – like most Mini LED televisions – has its issues with managing local dimming zones.
+The TCL C7L is a Mini LED TV which, in the 65-inch model we tested, is equipped with over 1,000 local dimming zones.
+Combined with a proprietary VA panel (referred to by TCL CSOT as HVA 2.0), this delivers very respectable results for black levels and contrast.
+In most of the scenes we measured, black levels and contrast looked very good, and in the easiest shots the blacks were deep enough to even resemble those seen on OLED screens.
+This, of course, refers to the least demanding shots with large areas of black on screen.
+When more bright elements appear on screen and black no longer dominates, you can see that the TCL C7L, like most Mini LED TVs, has issues handling its local dimming zones.

-This is particularly evident in the black bars in films recorded in the 2.35:1 widescreen format.
-At that point, a distinct halo effect, or bright light glow, can appear on the black bars or around small, bright objects.
-The contrast then drastically dropped – from laboratory values of around 200,000:1 to about 10,000:1, which is quite noticeable in a completely dark room.
-It is worth remembering that this should not be treated as a flaw of the television, but rather as a characteristic of mini-LED technology.
-Of course, this effect becomes significantly less bothersome when we turn on at least some soft, diffused light in the room... which I definitely recommend doing during screenings on any LCD television.
+This is particularly obvious on the black bars in films shot in the 2.35:1 widescreen format.
+A distinct halo effect, a bright glow, can appear on the black bars or around small bright objects.
+Contrast can then drop drastically, from lab-measured values of around 200,000:1 to about 10,000:1, which is quite noticeable in a completely dark room.
+It’s worth remembering that this should not be treated as a flaw of the TV but rather as a characteristic of Mini LED technology.
+Of course the effect becomes much less intrusive if you turn on even a small amount of diffuse light in the room, which I strongly recommend doing when watching any LCD TV.

 TCL C7L - HDR effect quality